PlasmoHQ/bpp/README.md

       `{version}` can be used in the name and will be replaced by the version in the manifest.json file.

     * `file`: An alias for the zip property.

-    * `notes`: Provide notes for certification to the Edge Add-ons reviewers.
+    * `verbose`: Enable verbose logging for the specific browser.

-    * `verbose`: Enable verbose logging.
+    * `notes`: [Edge Only] Provide notes for certification to the Edge Add-ons reviewers.

 The final json might look like this: